 Could the filter columns be used in stations or underground trains?
 Are pilot projects already planned?

 In places with high emission levels and low air exchange, such as underground stations, human health is particularly at risk.
 In bus stops or train stations, people are exposed to temporarily polluted air.
-Here our Filter Cubes could also be used to improve the air and thus protect the health of passers-by.
+Here our technology could also be used to improve the air and thus protect the health of passers-by.
 Various Filter Cube projects are in the planning and implementation stages.
 In addition, our developers are working on further applications for food courts, hotel lobbies, airport halls and sports sites, among others, and on the integration of the technology into existing infrastructures.